CP1404/Practicals/prac_03/README.md

 This will be enough to get you started, but please keep learning and practising with Git and GitHub.

-1. Let\'s start a new project (not just a new folder) in PyCharm, called **Sandbox**, which you can use for doing small tests and demos that you want to keep but don\'t fit into any other projects.
+1. Let's start a new project (not just a new folder) in PyCharm, called **Sandbox**, which you can use for doing small tests and demos that you want to keep but don't fit into any other projects.
     Do not put it inside your practicals project or any other project.

-2. Add a Python file called **odd\_name.py** and enter just a single docstring (triple-quoted comment) at the top with your name in it.
+2. Add a Python file called **odd_name.py** and enter just a single docstring (triple-quoted comment) at the top with your name in it.

-3. Now we\'ll put this project into Git version control (without using GitHub yet).
+3. Now we'll put this project into Git version control (without using GitHub yet).
     From the PyCharm menu choose **VCS \> Import into Version Control \> Create Git Repository...**
     ![](../images/03image3.png)
     Accept the default directory it offers in the next window, which should (must) be the current project directory.
     What happened?
-Not much it seems, but we\'re ready to \"**commit**\" our files to Git version control.
+Not much it seems, but we're ready to **commit" our files to Git version control.

-4. Choose **VCS \> Commit Changes** (take note of the shortcut as you\'ll be using it often!)
+4. Choose **VCS \> Commit Changes** (take note of the shortcut as you'll be using it often!)
     It should tell you no changes were detected...
     Click on the Version Control tool window in the footer (or choose **View \> Tool Windows \> Version Control**) and click the **Log** tab.
-It\'s empty...
+It's empty...
     This is what happens with a project that has no files marked for staging.

-5. Switch to the **Local Changes** tab and you\'ll see some PyCharm files that we don\'t care about and our one code file, odd\_name.py.
+5. Switch to the **Local Changes** tab and you'll see some PyCharm files that we don't care about and our one code file, odd_name.py.
     Right-click on this file and choose to **Add** it to Git.
     ![](../images/03image4.png)
     (We could have done this in other ways, mostly by right-clicking on